-Having performed with Grammy-nominated artists across North America and Europe, flutist, singer, and occasional visual artist Justine Lee Hooper (she/they) has taken the world by storm.
-A New Yorker by birth and at heart, her art shares the ethos of the city that never sleeps, melding together disparate genres, cultures, and timbres to create uniquely human music.
+Having performed with Grammy-winning artists and in Grammy-nominated ensembles across North America and Europe, flutist, singer, and occasional visual artist Justine Lee Hooper (she/they) has taken the world by storm.
+A New Yorker by birth and at heart, her art shares the ethos of the city that never sleeps, melding together disparate genres, eras, and timbres to create uniquely human music.
 The concert hall, an open mic, a church cathedral—all are stages that Justine’s music has been known to frequent, with her online performances acknowledged by The New York Times and featured by the United Nations.
-Joined with a background of work in the visual and performing arts nonprofit sector, Justine seeks to broaden music’s reach and impact on its listeners.
+Joined with a background of dedicated work in the visual and performing arts nonprofit sector, Justine seeks to broaden music’s reach and impact on its listeners.

 "Justine played the flute at a book event.

 She was the best part of the night!"

 Justine has given hundreds of world premieres of contemporary classical music.
 One of her favorite performances came at the 2015 National Flute Association Convention, where they shared the stage with Flutronix, Sarah Brady, Cristina Ballatori, and more playing a range of electronic music to a beatboxed cello arrangement by Mara Miller, all while sketching a real-time charcoal drawing surrounding the audience.
 Other premieres have come at The Interchurch Center and St. John the Divine in New York City, and she has collaborated with artists such as Solange and Key Glock on their own projects.
 And of course, each improvised performance—whether taking the stage at historic NYC Park bandshells and amphitheaters with Sugar Hill Salon and for La Llamada, or hosting a virtual soundbath concert to Patreon subscribers—is a heartfelt premiere in and of itself.